envkey/envkeygo/README.md

 envkeygo caches your encrypted config in development so that you can still use it while offline.
 Your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.
 If you do have a connection available, envkeygo will always load the latest config.
 Your cached encrypted config is stored in `$HOME/.envkey/cache`

-For caching purposes, the gem assumes you're in development mode if a `.env` file exists in the root of your project.
+For caching purposes, this package assumes you're in development mode if a `.env` file exists in the root of your project.

 ## Further Reading